 And then a pair of headlights.

-They could wrap around the corners, but as the car is looking square and retro I thought I’d keep the headlights square as well.
+They could wrap around the corners, but as the car looks square and retro I thought I’d keep the headlights square as well.

 If you like the look, add a pair of lines to the hood of the car.